hbqtechnologycompany/BSEN-WIFI-LORA-IoT-Platform/README.md

 - 📝 Contribute documentation
 - 🔄 Share project with community

-## 📄 License / Giấy phép
+## 📄 License

 This project is released under **Public Domain** license.
-You are free to use, modify and distribute without permission. / Dự án này được phát hành dưới giấy phép **Public Domain**.
-Bạn có thể tự do sử dụng, chỉnh sửa và phân phối mà không cần xin phép.
+You are free to use, modify and distribute without permission.

-## 👥 Contributing / Đóng góp
+## 👥 Contributing

 We welcome all contributions from the community!
-Please: / Chúng tôi hoan nghênh mọi đóng góp từ cộng đồng!
-Hãy:
+Please:

-1. Fork this repository / Fork repository này
+1. Fork this repository
-2. Create branch for new feature / Tạo branch cho tính năng mới (`git checkout -b feature/AmazingFeature`)
+2. Create branch for new feature (`git checkout -b feature/AmazingFeature`)
-3. Commit changes / Commit thay đổi (`git commit -m 'Add some AmazingFeature'`)
+3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch / Push lên branch (`git push origin feature/AmazingFeature`)
+4. Push to branch (`git push origin feature/AmazingFeature`)
-5. Open Pull Request / Mở Pull Request
+5. Open Pull Request

-## 📞 Contact / Liên hệ
+## 📞 Contact

 - **Website**: [hbqsolution.com](https://hbqsolution.com)
 - **Email**: support@hbqsolution.com
 - **GitHub**: [@hbqsolutioncompany](https://github.com/hbqsolutioncompany)
 - **Store**: [store.hbqsolution.com](https://store.hbqsolution.com)

-## 🙏 Acknowledgments / Lời cảm ơn
+## 🙏 Acknowledgments

 Thanks to all contributors and community who supported this project.
-Special thanks to: / Cảm ơn tất cả các contributor và cộng đồng đã hỗ trợ dự án này. Đặc biệt cảm ơn:
+Special thanks to:

-- Arduino/ESP32 community / Cộng đồng Arduino/ESP32
+- Arduino/ESP32 community
-- LoRa community / Cộng đồng LoRa
+- LoRa community
-- All developers who contributed code / Tất cả các developer đã đóng góp code
+- All developers who contributed code
-- Testers and beta users / Các tester và người dùng beta
+- Testers and beta users

 ---

-**⭐ If this project is helpful, please give us a star! ⭐** / **⭐ Nếu dự án này hữu ích, hãy cho chúng tôi một star! ⭐**
+**⭐ If this project is helpful, please give us a star! ⭐**

-*Developed with ❤️ by HBQ Solution Company* / *Được phát triển với ❤️ bởi HBQ Solution Company*
+*Developed with ❤️ by HBQ Solution Company*